ag48665/Pilot-Hypoxia-Detection-using-Physiological-Signals/README.md

 The data consists of time-series recordings collected from clinical monitoring systems.

 The dataset was processed into fixed-size windows to extract statistical features.

+The model was trained on 108 samples with 8 engineered features.

 ---